fairdirect/foodrescue-app/README.md

     ```

-#### Cloning and building from the command line
+## 5.3.
+Desktop Build Process

 You can also build this the Android application from inside Qt Creator.
-See chapter [5.4.
-Qt Creator configuration](54-qt-creator-configuration).
+See chapter [5.6.
+Qt Creator Setup](#56-qt-creator-setup).

 1. **Get the application source code** by cloning its repository: